-The West Highland Way is the most famous long-distance footpath in Scotland, going from Milngavie to Fort William.
+The West Highland Way is the most famous long-distance footpath in Scotland.

 Opened in 1980, it begins in Milngavie, north of Glasgow, and ends in Fort William, the mountain sports capital of Scotland and the United Kingdom, covering the 154 km separating these two cities.
 The official guide divides it into 8 stages, about 20 kilometres each.

 Its fame is due, specially, to the fact that the road crosses or borders some of Scotland’s most impressive natural sites, such as Loch Lomond, Rannoch Moor, Glencoe and Ben Nevis.

 There are many valid answers to the question of What the West Highland Way is, but one of them may well be something like “the best Scottish landscapes in 7 days”.
 And I say 7 because the first stage is in a very civilized environment: it begins in an urban park, and it continues on a broad and pleasant path.

 Milngavie is a good starting point, is very well-connected to Glasgow, and allow the hikers to notice a very interesting landscape evolution: from the kind landscapes of the lowlands, to the hardness and magnificence of the highlands.

 This transition takes place mainly during the two days in which the West Highland Way runs Loch Lomond, a transition from which the lake itself is a good example.

 Leaving Loch Lomond, the landscape is entirely different: the mountains begin to rise, the forests are disappearing, and the spirit of the family walk is changing into the spirit of adventure.

 Few better places to permeate this spirit than in Crianlarich, which, although outside the official route, has a perfectly signalled break that allows to reach the small village, around 200 people, which is considered the gateway to the Highlands, and this has given the town a kind of spiritual centre of Scottish hiking.